annabelsandford/uniteditor/README.md

 - Load Mods: Easily load your desired mods for editing units within EM4.
 - Quick Overview: Get a comprehensive view of vehicles and personnel in a glance.
 - Easy Value Editing: Edit unit values effortlessly, making modifications and adjustments a breeze.

+## Current Issues
+- (UE-ISS-001) Delete Unit function is not working properly.
+- (UE-ISS-002) Personnel Quick Edit feature is not saving changes.
+- (UE-ISS-003) The Sync button is not operational.
+- (UE-ISS-004) The Miscellaneous (Misc.)
+Tab is not yet available.
+- (UE-ISS-005) The Search Tab is not yet functional.
+- (UE-ISS-006) The Control Tab is still under development and not fully completed.
+- (UE-ISS-007) XML Viewer Blocks are not visible or not displaying as intended.
+- (UE-ISS-008) Renaming a Unit in the Quick Editor doesn't affect the name outside of the unit.xml file.
+- (UE-ISS-009) Both the XML Viewer and Quick Edit features allow unsupported characters in the edits.
+- (UE-ISS-010) If a mod is imported without an e4mod.info file and the user chooses to automatically create it, the UEditor crashes